Updated: Dec. 29th, 2024

 Women are so conditioned to multi-task that we think we need to handle self-improvement the same way we juggle motherhood, work demands, and our relationships.
 But just as making unrealistic resolutions can hinder progress, so, too, can making too many.

-Once you’ve done the first step (examining your life honestly) you can make a “wish list” of things you want to work on.
+After you’ve examined the deeper issues, make a “wish list” of things you want to work on.
 Then choose just one to tackle first.
 There’s plenty of time to work on the others, and success in one area is bound to create momentum.

 You might have a major goal in mind – perhaps you want to break your sugar addiction, have a better relationship, or lose 30 pounds.
-Get as specific as you can about this goal, but don’t get stuck in the trap of thinking it has to happen all at once.
+Get as specific as you can about this goal, but don’t get stuck in the trap of thinking it’s going to change all at once.
 Change comes in small increments, and the steps you take to get there should be small as well.
 Instead of focusing on the end result, build smaller habits that will lead you there.
 Let’s take a look at an example:

 Let’s say you want to eat healthier, and you’ve set an end goal to meet the USDA recommendation of eating 2 ½ cups of vegetables and 2 cups of fruit each day.
 If you’ve only been eating ½ to 1 cup per day combined, adding another 3 ½ or 4 cups might feel impossible.
 But one additional ½ cup serving per day probably feels doable.
 After you’ve consistently added that serving, add another, and another, until your goal is met.